-The Client Side - The project manager is the point of contact.
-His or her role is to receive direction for the various stakeholders and present it to the ad agency.
+The Client-Side - The project manager is the point of contact.
+His or her role is to receive direction from the various stakeholders and present it to the ad agency.
 It is a key role because it focuses differing opinions into one unified track.
 Avoid bombarding the marketing company’s creative team with opposing directions.
 Otherwise, they end up guessing who has more authority and which path to take.

 Clear communication begins with defining specific goals, expectations, and accountability.

 Trust, honesty, and commitment are vital ingredients to the success of any campaign and relationship.
 Honest feedback builds trust and is essential for both parties to show they are striving to meet expectations.
 Each party must have confidence in the other’s ability.

 The Agency Side – Trust building begins with a deep understanding of the client, their products, and the people with whom they will work regularly.
 Knowing the client and the contacts on a personal level will help during times if the campaigns don’t go as planned.
 Providing updates on a schedule also helps to overcome any unforeseen business issues.